 GUIDED TOURS

 When in doubt, go with a guide.
-Play it safe with a backcountry skisnowshoe, or snowmobile tour.
-Guides know best when it comes to equipment and safety, and where and when to go.
+Play it safe with a guided backcountry skisnowshoe or snowmobile tour.
+Professional guides are well-versed in equipment, safety protocols, and selecting the optimal locations and times for activities.

 If you plan on exploring the backcountry, go with an experienced guide.
 Photo: Jonathan Finch